landaire/landaire.github.io/content/2025-10-30-a-file-format-uncracked-for-20-years.md

 [Splinter Cell (2002)](<https://en.wikipedia.org/wiki/Tom_Clancy%27s_Splinter_Cell_(video_game)>) was one of the first games I had on the original Xbox and still remains one of my favorite games of all time.
 The game was developed by Ubisoft using Unreal Engine 2 -- licensed from a small indie dev called Epic Games who continues to use and license its game engine technology for contemporary small-budget indie games such as _Fortnite_ and _Halo: Campaign Evolved_.

 I got into programming/hacking through video games and I still enjoy data mining/exploring cut content from the few games I play nowadays.
-I recently randomly decided to look online for cut content from Splinter Cell and I was kind of surprised on the lack of datamined info.
+I recently randomly decided to look online for cut content from Splinter Cell and I was kind of surprised by the lack of datamined info.
 There isn't really much information on the topic aside from [an OG Xbox review copy](<https://hiddenpalace.org/Tom_Clancy%27s_Splinter_Cell_(Sep_13,_2002_prototype)>) of the game which contained two levels cut from the retail Xbox version and some other minor differences.

 Naturally, I decided to _legally backup my personal disc copy of the game_ and got to digging into the files.